top of page

 Annual Contest

-Our 2025 Contest is now closed.
-The winners of the 2025 Prose & Poetry Contest are featured in our July 15 Bonus Issue "Spellbound."
-First place winners are each awarded $50 (one in prose and one in poetry) and two runners up in each category are awarded $25 each for their work.
-We are thrilled to share their stellar work in an issue devoted to the contest.
-Please check back in the spring to learn about our 2026 contest and prepare your entries.
+Our 2026 Contest is in May.
+The winners of the Prose & Poetry Contest will be featured in our July 15 Bonus Issue.
+First place winners in both categories will be awarded $100 USD and publication (one in prose and one in poetry) and two runners up in each category will be awarded $50 USD + publication for their work.
+Please see the information above to learn more about our 2026 contest and prepare your entries.
 (Entries are $5.00 per piece.
 We encourage multiple entries!)
-We look forward to reading your fairy tale work for our 2026 contest!
+We look forward to reading your fairy tale work for our contest!

 Sample Work